-Another reason for the appearance of infantile seborrhea can be the genetics of the parents, as well as the susceptibility of the parents to allergies that can be transmitted to the baby.
+Another reason for the appearance of infantile seborrhea can be the parents’ genetics and the susceptibility of the parents to allergies that can be transmitted to the baby.

 In this case, the baby may develop eczema with signs of scabs in the ear and armpits.

 The treatment of infantile seborrhea is to wash the baby’s head with baby shampoo, then brush the scales with a soft brush or oil, gently massaging the baby on the head, leaving until morning.

 Contact your pediatrician if these methods do not help and the scabs form again.

 The disease can appear at any age, but it often progresses during puberty because the secretion of the sebaceous glands increases due to hormonal changes in the body.

 Seborrhea of the skin that appeared in the youth period is considered physiological.
 As the patient grows, the signs of seborrhea are eliminated.